PhD in Art and Visual Culture

 Admission to the Ph.D. program requires either an M.A. in art history, visual culture or curatorial studies or an M.F.A. or M.V.A. with an average of at least 80% (A-).
-Students with equivalent qualifications in relevant visual fields such as film or media studies will also be considered if they can demonstrate significant professional experience and accomplishments in the field.
+Students with equivalent qualifications in relevant visual fields such as film or media studies may also be considered.
 Students must submit a completed application form, a statement of their research interests, and samples of their work.
 In the case of art history students this will likely be a sample term paper, thesis chapter or publication.
 In the case of studio students this would consist of photographic, video or digital documentation of their studio practice as well as a writing sample.
 Applicants do not have to secure a supervisor in advance of submitting an application, but they should include sufficient information about research plans to enable the program to identify possible supervisors.
 All applicants must also arrange for the submission of two letters of reference.

 • Two letters of reference.